Lav Diaz: Career

-Diaz went to Manila where began doing odd jobs for various publications and took up writing about music and film for a living.
+Diaz went to Manila where he began doing odd jobs for various publications and took up writing about music and film for a living; prior to becoming a filmmaker, Diaz's main interest was in writing music.
 Then, he became a production assistant for Balintataw.
 For a time, he wrote comics as part of the editorial staff for Ang Masa and We Forum.

-Diaz worked as a critic for the Manila Standard newspaper in the late 1980s before moving to New York City to study filmmaking.
+After attending multiple film workshops, Diaz directed in 1985 his first film, a three-minute Super 8 mm short called Banlaw (lit.
+'Cleanse'), which depicts an idealist young man inspired by a self-immolating Buddhist to protest the Marcos regime in a similar manner.
+After the People Power Revolution in 1986, Diaz worked as a critic for the Manila Standard newspaper in the late 1980s, during which time he directed his second short film, Step No, Step Yes, in 1988.
 His Filipino-language short story, "Pula, Puti at Saka Blu at Marami Pang Kolor" (lit.
 'Red, White and Also Blue and Many Other Colors'), which he wrote under the pseudonym Bahagharing Timog (lit.
 'Southern Rainbow'), won 2nd place at the 1990 Palanca Awards under the category of Short Story - Filipino.
+Diaz later moved to New York City to further study filmmaking.

 He has won several international awards such as the award for Best Picture at the Singapore International Film Festival, the Independent Film Festival of Brussels and Gawad Urian in 2002 and Netpac Jury Prize and Best Acting Ensemble (2001 Cinemanila International Film Festival) for his film Batang West Side (including Best Director, Best Screenplay, Best Actor, Best Supporting Actor, Best Cinematography, Best Production Design, Best Music, Best Sound at the Urian), in Gawad Urian in 2005 for the film Ebolusyon ng Isang Pamilyang Pilipino (Evolution of a Filipino Family), and Special Jury Prize at the Fribourg International Film Festival in 2006 for Heremias, Book One.

 His films often tackle the issues regarding the current social and political state of the Philippines.
 His film Kagadanan sa Banwaan ning mga Engkanto (Death in the Land of Encantos), the Closing Film of the orizzonti section of the Venice Film Festival 2007, was awarded with a Golden Lion Special Mention.
 Death in the Land of Encantos was also in competition at the Artistic Innovation Award (Visions) of the Toronto International Film Festival 2007.
-He was three Palanca Memorial Awards for Literature recognitions (a second place (1990) and an honorable mention (1991) for short stories, and third place (1997) for screenplay).
+He has three Palanca Memorial Awards for Literature recognitions (a second place (1990) and an honorable mention (1991) for short stories, and third place (1997) for screenplay).
 His film Melancholia won the Orizzonti Grand Prize at the 65th Venice International Film Festival in 2008.
 In January 2011, he joined the board of directors for Cine Foundation International.